Unlucky-Life/ankimon/src/Ankimon/user_files/README.txt

-This Folder is needed to place your Anki Files inside
+This Folder is needed to place your Ankimon Save Files inside